 While You Wait…

 While obsessing over the questions you might have answered wrong may be tempting, there are better ways to spend the next week and a half.
 As I said about waiting for SAT scores, focusing on your classes and extracurricular activities is your best bet.
-After all, by getting ready for the ACT your focus has been on the future.
+After all, by focusing on your ACT scores, you’ve been focusing on the future.
 Take a little time to live in the present and experience what’s right in front of you.
 Though you’re still in school, think of this time as a mini-vacation.
 With homework, but a mini-vacation all the same.

 Last, but certainly not least, use the wait to consider where to send your scores.
 No doubt you’ve been thinking about (or thinking about thinking about) colleges and scholarships.
 Now that your actual scores are just around the corner, it’s time to make some hard but necessary choices.
 And even if you end up retaking the ACT, the planning you do during the wait will be just as valuable.